WebAssembly/gc/document/core/appendix/properties.rst

-   A typing algorithm capable of handling *partial* instruction sequences (as might be considered for program analysis or program manipulation) needs to introduce type variables and perform substitutions, but it does not need to perform backtracking or record any non-syntactic constraints on these type variables.
+   A typing algorithm capable of handling *partial* instruction sequences (as might be considered for program analysis or program manipulation) needs to introduce type variables and perform substitutions, but it does not need to perform backtracking or record any non-syntactic constraints other than upper bounds on these type variables.

 Technically, the :ref:`syntax <syntax-type>` of :ref:`heap <syntax-heaptype>`, :ref:`value <syntax-valtype>`, and :ref:`result <syntax-resulttype>` types can be enriched with type variables as follows: